 And hopefully, this guide has helped you see that it doesn’t have to be when you know what to look for.

-By paying attention to these 14 warning signs, and answering those 5 questions as you read Canadian pharmacy reviews, you’ll have a better gauge on whether a company is trustworthy and worth using.
+By paying attention to these 14 warning signs, and answering those 5 questions as you read Canadian online pharmacy reviews, you’ll have a better gauge on whether a company is trustworthy and worth using.

 Remember, not taking these precautions could put both your identity and health at risk.